 With a performance cat, like our Solitaire 1520, this boat will be more efficient at moving through the water, by sail or motors.
 Therefore, it does not need as much battery power to go the same distance as a comfort oriented production cat, we figure, about 1/3 less.

 If it is cloudy, our first top options are to plug into shore power or run our diesel engine/generator.
-The third option, which is even more viable on a performance cat since we will sail at a higher after speed, is using the electric motors in regeneration mode.
+The third option, which is even more viable on a performance cat since we will sail at a higher average speed, is using the electric motors in regeneration mode.
 That can return around as much as 48 kWh watts in a 24 hour period (if we are sailing in strong winds doing 10 knots).
 That makes up quite a bit of power.

 Six 5.5 kWH 24vdc batteries, two each in series to get to 48v, then in parallel for 33 kWh total.